Dominiq97/symptom-checker/README.md

 The project contains three routes namely

-* /store/book/create_normal
+* /store/symptom/create_normal

-This is the demo for adding multiple books using normal forms
+This is the demo for adding multiple symptoms using normal forms

-* /store/book/create_model
+* /store/symptom/create_model

-This is the demo for adding multiple books using model forms
+This is the demo for adding multiple symptoms using model forms

-* /store/book/create_with_author
+* /store/symptom/create_with_author

-This is the demo for adding a book with multiple author, both using model forms
+This is the demo for adding a symptom with multiple author, both using model forms